 Due to the results of a single study from 2006, there’s widespread speculation that H4CBD may be as much as 100 times more potent than CBD — at least in certain ways.
 The study in question found that hydrogenated forms of CBD showed surprisingly high affinity for the brain’s CB1 neuroreceptors.¹

-The level of affinity was nowhere near as high as is observed in the case of THC, but it was nonetheless notable.
-A 2017 research review echoed this opinion, but no new studies into the bioactive properties of H4CBD had been conducted.²
+The level of affinity was nowhere near as high as is observed in the case of THC, but it was, nonetheless, notable.
+While a 2017 research review echoed this opinion, no new studies into the bioactive or psychoactive properties of H4CBD have been conducted recently.²

 Anecdotally, H4CBD users have noted that using this cannabinoid feels something like taking a 2:1 CBD:THC product.
-The familiar, non-intoxicating effects of CBD are still dominant, but there’s also a slight sense of intoxication that might help take the edge off or make the effects of CBD more enjoyable.
+The familiar, non-intoxicating effects of CBD are still dominant.
+There’s also a slight sense of intoxication that might help take the edge off or make the effects of CBD more enjoyable.

 Potency

 Overall, it would be safe to say that H4CBD might offer something in the range of three times the potency of CBD.
-It’s often claimed that H4CBD offers 100 times the potency of normal CBD, but even if that’s the case, it’s only true for CBD’s potency at your CB1 receptors, which was negligible to begin with.
+It’s been claimed that H4CBD offers 100 times the potency of normal CBD.
+Even if that’s the case, CBD’s potency at your CB1 receptors is negligible, at best.

-In mathematical terms, if you take a tiny sum and multiply it by a hundred, you’re still left with a tiny sum.
-The potential increased activity of H4CBD at your CB1 receptors certainly appears worth investigating further, but it would still be a stretch to say that H4CBD is “100 times more effective” than CBD straight across the board.
+In mathematical terms, if you take a tiny number and multiply it by a hundred, you’re still left with a tiny sum.
+The potentially increased activity of H4CBD at your CB1 receptors certainly appears to be worth further investigation.
+At present, it is unknown whether H4CBD is “100 times more effective” than CBD in every area that CBD affects.

 Legality

 The legality of cannabinoids — both synthesized and natural — is currently a matter of considerable dispute.
-Overall, cannabinoids that are not delta-9 tetrahydrocannabinol are considered industrial hemp under the 2018 Farm Bill, but the FDA has yet to produce meaningful regulations to help guide the rapidly growing online cannabinoid industry.
+Overall, cannabinoids that are not delta-9 tetrahydrocannabinol are considered industrial hemp under the 2018 Farm Bill.
+Beyond this, the FDA has yet to produce meaningful regulations to help guide the rapidly growing online cannabinoid industry.
 Continue checking this space for updates as they emerge.

 Availability

 Between the two, CBD is currently by far the more widely available cannabinoid.
-Demand for H4CBD is rapidly growing, however, which will naturally lead to the development of a wider array of products.
+Demand for H4CBD is rapidly growing and will naturally lead to the development of a wider array of products.
 Already, high-quality H4CBD distillates, isolates, and finished products are starting to appear online, heralding the beginning of a brand-new hemp renaissance.

 How to choose the best H4CBD source

-With H4CBD being such a new cannabinoid, it’s essential that you choose a source of H4CBD products that has been around for a while.
-The right H4CBD manufacturer will be well-established and have an excellent reputation.
+With H4CBD being such a new cannabinoid, it’s essential that you choose a source of H4CBD products that has an established reputation for excellence.
+The right H4CBD manufacturer will be well-established and have an excellent reputation for reliability, purity, and customer service.

-Their facilities will be certified and fully compliant, and you should be offered a choice between preformulated and custom-formulated products.
-The best H4CBD company for your needs will assign a customer support specialist to guide you through the entire process and ensure your satisfaction once your new products arrive.
+Their facilities will be professionally certified and fully compliant with the lastest regulations.
+You should be offered a choice between pre-formulated and custom-formulated products.
+The best H4CBD company for your needs will assign a customer support specialist to guide you through the entire process to ensure your complete satisfaction, from start to finish.v

 The bottom line: Is H4CBD better than CBD?